- COVIDCert NI – Privacy Information

 - Surecert – will provide proof of identity based on the data/information you provide during the registration process.
 Surecert uses Experian data to perform a soft search to confirm you name, address and date of birth.
 This soft search has no impact on your credit rating.

-- HH Global – will process your data in order to print your secure certificate.
+- HH Global – will process your data to print your secure certificate.

-- Ernst & Young (EY) – will provide a temporary team to support HSCB staff in conducting manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
-EY capture your data in the COVIDCert call centre for citizens to apply for exemption/recovery COVIDCerts.
+- Ernst & Young (EY) – will provide a temporary team to support DOH staff in conducting manual matching where the CCS cannot do this automatically and to maintain the certificate generation volumes.
+EY will also capture your data in the COVIDCert call centre for citizens to apply for exemption and recovery based COVIDCerts.
+The data you provide in applying for your Covid Certificate may be used by EY to ensure the quality of your data in the Vaccine Management System to ensure your vaccine data on the VMS is accurate and up to date.
+Data stored within CCS may also be analysed by EY to identify covid certification fraud.

-- Business Services Organisation (BSO) – is a statutory organisation provides the CCS access to citizen’s COVID-19 PCR test data stored in the Central Test Registry to process a Recovery Certificate.
+- Business Services Organisation (BSO) – is a statutory organisation that works on behalf of PHA to provide the CCS access to citizen’s COVID-19 PCR test data stored in the Central Test Registry to process a Recovery Certificate.

 Public Health Agency (PHA) will review your exemption application should you not agree with the outcome.

-Health and Social Care Board (a Joint Data Controller for the CCS) will process your exemption application in relation the administration of service payments to GPs.
+Strategic Planning and Performance Group (SPPG), within the Department of Health, will process your exemption application in relation to the administration of service payments to GPs.

-Trusts and GPs (who are separate Data Controllers) will process you exemption application, reviewing it in relation to medical records, to facilitate your application.
-Their processing of your data sits outside the CCS with the exception of the processing of the outcome of their review of your application, which will be notified to CCS for the purposes of confirming whether or not a medical exemption certificate should be generated for you by the CCS.
+Trusts and GPs (who are separate Data Controllers) will process your exemption application, reviewing it in relation to medical records, to facilitate your application.
+Their processing of your data sits outside the CCS except for the processing of the outcome of their review of your application, which will be notified to CCS for the purposes of confirming whether a medical exemption certificate should be generated for you by the CCS.

 - What information is collected?

 The data collected by the CCS will include you or your dependent’s personal details and intended travel details.
-Personal details are collected to match your details against the vaccination (including boosters) records included as part of the VMS, and/or test records as part of the CTR.
+Personal details are collected to match your details against the vaccination (including boosters) records held on the VMS (held jointly by DoH and PHA), and/or test records as part of the CTR (held by PHA).

 Personal details collected for all travel, domestic, recovery and exemption certificates include: